-- Eligible applicants will only include the registered owner/assessed owner of the subject property. - Only those projects that are anticipated to generate an increase in assessment will be eligible. - Applicants receiving the TIEG will not be eligible for additional incentive programs offered through this Plan. - For brownfield properties, a Phase II Environmental Site Assessment prepared by a Qualified Person is required, which demonstrates that the property does not meet the standards that must be met under subparagraph 4(i) of Section 168.4(1) of the Environmental Protection Act to permit a Record of Site Condition to be filed under that subsection in the Environmental Site Registry. - To be eligible for this Program, the minimum number of new affordable housing units within a development shall be three.
-The applicant will include a description of the proposed improvements and an estimate of costs.
+- Eligible applicants will only include the registered owner/assessed owner of the subject property. - To be eligible for this Program, the minimum number of new affordable housing units within a rental residential building development shall be three (3). - Only those projects that are anticipated to generate an increase in assessment will be eligible. - Applicants receiving the TIEG will not be eligible for additional incentive programs offered through this Plan. - For brownfield properties, a Phase II Environmental Site Assessment prepared by a Qualified Person is required, which demonstrates that the property does not meet the standards that must be met under subparagraph 4(i) of Section 168.4(1) of the Environmental Protection Act to permit a Record of Site Condition to be filed under that subsection in the Environmental Site Registry. - The applicant will include a description of the proposed improvements and an estimate of costs.
 The cost estimate must be from a qualified licensed contractor and shall be consistent with the cost estimate indicated on the accompanying building permit application.
 The City reserves the right to request a second quotation from a different qualified licensed contractor.

-- The potential grant value shall be initially calculated based on the value of eligible costs to ensure the value of the grant or loan is related to the actual cost of the work being completed.
+• The potential grant value shall be initially calculated based on the value of eligible costs to ensure the value of the grant or loan is related to the actual cost of the work being completed.
 In accordance with Section 28(7) of the Planning Act, an incentive program cannot provide grants or loans that exceed eligible costs.
-Increased assessment (taxes) are not "eligible costs" but represent a basis for calculating the grant or loan. - The total value of tax increment equivalent grant provided for an approved eligible property will not exceed the eligible costs for that property. - Eligible costs include the costs of development, redevelopment, adaptive use and major additions.
-More specifically, the following costs will be eligible:
+Increased

-- Infrastructure work including the improvement or reconstruction of existing on-site public or private infrastructure to support building expansions or the construction of new additional dwelling units; - Constructing/upgrading of any off-site improvement that is required to fulfill any condition of a development/planning approval (including Site Plan Control) for the development, redevelopment, adaptive reuse or rehabilitation of the building and/or property; and - Such other similar costs that may be necessary for the redevelopment, adaptive reuse or rehabilitation of the building and/or property. - o Professional services by an engineer, architect, or planner; or - Any combination of the above. - For brownfield properties, the eligible costs may include, but are not limited to: - Environmental Site Assessments (Phase I and II ESAs and Risk Assessment); - Environmental remediation activities; - Costs of preparing a RSC, including subsequent subsurface characterization work required to support RSC filing; - Placing clean fill and grading; - Installing environmental and/or engineering controls/works as specified in a Risk Assessment completed for the property; - Monitoring, maintaining and operating environmental and engineering controls/works; and - o Environmental insurance premiums.
+- assessment (taxes) are not "eligible costs" but represent a basis for calculating the grant or loan. - The total value of tax increment equivalent grant provided for an approved eligible property will not exceed the eligible costs for that property. - Eligible costs include the costs of development, redevelopment, adaptive use and major additions.
+More specifically, the following costs will be eligible: - Infrastructure work including the improvement or reconstruction of existing on-site public or private infrastructure to support building expansions or the construction of new additional dwelling units; - Constructing/upgrading of any off-site improvement that is required to fulfill any condition of a development/planning approval (including Site Plan Control) for the development, redevelopment, adaptive reuse or rehabilitation of the building and/or property; and - Such other similar costs that may be necessary for the redevelopment, adaptive reuse or rehabilitation of the building and/or property. - o Professional services by an engineer, architect, or planner; or - Any combination of the above. - For brownfield properties, the eligible costs may include, but are not limited to: - Environmental Site Assessments (Phase I and II ESAs and Risk Assessment); - o Environmental remediation activities; - Costs of preparing a RSC, including subsequent subsurface characterization work required to support RSC filing; - Placing clean fill and grading; - Installing environmental and/or engineering controls/works as specified in a Risk Assessment completed for the property; - Monitoring, maintaining and operating environmental and engineering controls/works; and - o Environmental insurance premiums.